apilhofer/adlocal/DEVELOPMENT_RULES.md

 - Use semicolons

 ### CSS Standards
-- Use Tailwind CSS utility classes
+- Use Bootstrap 5 utility classes and components
 - Follow the rules defined in `.stylelintrc.json`
-- Use Flowbite components when available
+- Use Bootstrap components when available
 - Custom CSS should be minimal and component-specific
 - Use CSS custom properties for theme values
 - Maximum line length: 120 characters